bionic-linux/android_external_libxkbfile/README.md

 libxkbfile - XKB file handling routines
 ---------------------------------------

+libxkbfile is used by the X servers and utilities to parse the XKB configuration data files.

 All questions regarding this software should be directed at the Xorg mailing list: